Music

 Quasimodos Dream

 Leah Flanagan returns with a haunting reinterpretation of Quasimodo’s Dream, the cult 1981 classic by The Reels.
-Recorded live at Oceanic Studios in Sydney, Flanagan’s version is intimate and cinematic—anchored by a delicate acoustic arrangement from Jim Moginie (Midnight Oil) and supported by longtime collaborators Declan Kelly and Adam Ventura.
+Recorded live at Oceanic Studios in Sydney, Flanagan’s version is intimate and cinematic—anchored by a delicate acoustic arrangement from Jim Moginie (Midnight Oil) and supported by collaborators Declan Kelly and Adam Ventura.
+Mixed by Pip Norman.

 Colour By Number